tomascortes/Concavity-Metrics/README.md

 - cell D1 is the finish of the x axis
 - needs to be the first worksheet
 - you need to save the changes in the excel before geting the data

+TO DO
+añadir pendiente de inicio a fin añadir acronimos a cada dato añadir % de tiempo antes del pivote